confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 ## Design

-The best way to describe the testing tool is by motivating example.
-Below is an example test
+The best way to describe the testing tool is by a motivating example, such as the test file below:
-file:

 ```sql
 ---------------------------------------------------------------------------------------------------